Mayur-Shashidhar/Path-Tracing-Tool/README.md

 * 📊 Logical flow-based path computation
 * 🌐 Real network emulation using Mininet

-It demonstrates how **packet forwarding decisions** can be analyzed, validated, and visualized in a controlled SDN environment, making it a strong foundation for advanced networking and SDN-based systems.
+It demonstrates how **packet forwarding decisions** can be analyzed and validated using **actual network behavior**, making it a strong foundation for advanced SDN systems.

 ---